FAQs

 • How often should I pump my septic tank?

-• What is a commercial grease trap, and how often should it be cleaned?
+• What's a commercial grease trap, and how often should it be cleaned?

-A commercial grease trap is a device that intercepts fats, oils, and grease from wastewater before it enters the sewer system.
-To prevent clogs and backups, we recommend cleaning your commercial grease trap every 90 days.
+A commercial grease trap is a device that captures fats, oils, and grease from wastewater before it enters the sewer system.
+We recommend that you clean your commercial grease trap every 90 days to prevent clogs and backups.
+Give us a call today to learn about our septic service options.

 • How do I know if I have a problem with my commercial grease trap?